 An employee may not be required or requested to use annual, vacation, personal, or sick leave for time spent responding to a summons for jury duty, time spent participating in the jury selection process, or time spent actually serving on a jury.
 (Section 494.460.)

 Compensation and mileage allowance for service varies by county or city.
-See "local jury offices" link on the side bar.
+View local jury office information.
 (Section 494.455.)